codechefmarc/content_access_simple/README.md

 * For hidden roles, if "view all" permissions differs from the default "view all" permissions for the content type.

 To fix, check these permissions using the regular Content Access form at `/node/{nid}/access` as compared to the permissions on the content type at `/admin/structure/types/manage/{content_type}/access`

+If the config value `debug` is set in `content_access_simple.settings.yml`, output to the logs will log these complex scenarios.
+In a future update, this will be allowed to be set via the UI.